SemSteDiff: Generative Diffusion Model-based Coverless Semantic Steganography Communication: Simulation Results and Analysis

 \subsection{Complexity Analysis}

 We analyze the computational complexity of SemSteDiff based on models used in the simulation.
-The complexity focuses on three main parts: the BLIP-1 base model for private key extraction, the LLM for public key generation, the Stable Diffusion v1.5 for coverless image steganography.
+The theoretical complexity focuses on three main parts: the BLIP-1 base model for private key extraction, the LLM for public key generation, the Stable Diffusion v1.5 for coverless image steganography.
 The overall complexity is determined by the total employment of these modules.
+We also measure the overhead consumption of SemSteDiff including inference latency, peak GPU memory consumption, and floating-point operations (FLOPs) under batch size of 1 and input resolution of 512×512 on a NVIDIA RTX 6000 Ada Generation GPU.
+The results are shown in Table \ref{tab:profiling}.